mithi/react-philosophies/README.md

 ### TLDR
 1. Think first before adding another dependency
 2. Eliminate code with techniques not unique to `React`
-3. You aren't gonna need it (probably)
+3. Beware of the YAGNI virus

 ### 1.1.1 Think first before adding another dependency

-Needless to say, the more you add dependencies the more code you ship to the browser, this makes your app slow.
+Needless to say, the more you add dependencies,the more code you ship to the browser.
 Ask yourself, are you actually using the features that makes a particular library great?

 1. Do you need `Redux`?
 React is already a [state management library](https://kentcdodds.com/blog/application-state-management-with-react).

 2. Do you really need `Apollo client`?
-Apollo client has many features, especially when it comes to micromanaging and doing manual normalization.
+Apollo client has many awesome features, especially when it comes to micromanaging manual normalization.
 However, it significantly increases your bundle size as well.
 Consider using [react-query](https://react-query.tanstack.com/comparison) or [SWR](https://github.com/vercel/swr)

 3. Do you need fetching libraries like `Axios`?
-Axios is a great library because of to keep your code clean.
-It also has some features that are not easily replicable with the native fetch api.
-But if your application is not making use of most of Axios best features and only using a handful of functions, then consider just making a wrapper on top of fetch.
-Especially, if the only reason is that it has a better looking API.
+Axios is a great library with features that are not easily replicable with the native fetch api.
+If the only reason for using Axios is that it has a better looking API, then consider just making a wrapper on top of fetch.
+Check if your application where or not making use of Axios's best features.

 4. Lodash/underscore? [you-dont-need/You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore)
 5. MomentJS? [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs)